 The Wisdom of Paid Time Off

-A conversation with employee-wellness expert Bob Merberg reveals that paid leave-a topic President Obama brought up in his State of the Union in January as he pushed for passage of the Healthy Families Act-is not only beneficial for workers and their families, but good for employers too.
+A conversation with employee-wellness expert Bob Merberg reveals paid leave is not only beneficial for workers and their families; it's good for employers, too.

 The day before President Obama's 2015 State of the Union address, the White House again displayed its social-media prowess.
-Valerie Jarrett, a senior adviser to the president, wrote a LinkedIn post entitled: .
-The article was a pre-emptive strike designed to enlist the support for the Healthy Families Act by both employers and employees.
+Valerie Jarrett, a senior adviser to the president, wrote a LinkedIn post titled Why We Think Paid Leave Is a Worker's Right, Not a Privilege.
+The article was a pre-emptive strike designed to enlist support for the Healthy Families Act from both employers and employees.

-After the SOTU, I found myself in a series of exchanges with , Paychex's employee wellness manager, who I believe possesses one of the best minds in the employer space when it comes to dissecting myriad topics around employee health and well-being.
-Even though paid leave is not his specialty, Bob is interested in how the conditions of work affect employee health, and he has a way of considering facts and researching issues that brings a different viewpoint to the discussion.
+After the SOTU, I found myself in a series of exchanges with Bob Merberg, Paychex's employee-wellness manager, who I believe possesses one of the best minds in the employer space when it comes to dissecting myriad topics around employee health and well-being.
+Even though paid leave is not his specialty, Merberg is interested in how the conditions of work affect employee health, and he has a way of considering facts and researching issues that brings a different viewpoint to the discussion.

-What follows is the transcript of the conversation Bob and I had.
+What follows is my conversation with him.
 It started with paid leave and took its twists and turns from there.

-< Carol Harnett >: Thanks, Bob, for agreeing to vet this topic with me.
-The United States is the only high-income country not to require paid leave for workers.
-My tendency often leans toward letting the market guide employers toward doing the right thing for business and employees.
+Harnett: The United States is the only high-income country not to require paid leave for workers.
+My tendency often leans toward letting the market guide employers into doing the right thing for the business and employees.
 But we haven't made much progress here.
 Do you think it's time for a legislated mandate?

-Bob Merberg: Thank you for including me in this important conversation, Carol.
-Before declaring a mandate, I want to know the market had the opportunity to do the right thing, fully equipped with relevant data.
-Employers haven't been well educated about the advantages paid leave may deliver to their employees and business results-especially the paid sick leave the president advocated.
+Merberg: Before declaring a mandate, I want to know the market had the opportunity to do the right thing, fully equipped with relevant data.
+Employers haven't been well-educated about the advantages paid leave may deliver to their employees and business results -- especially the paid sick leave the president advocated.